lolmaus/breakpoint-slicer/README.md

 Using Breakpoint Slicer together with vanilla Breakpoint or Respond To
 ----------------------------------------------------------------------

 Breakpoint Slicer only works with min/max width.
-When you need some other media queries like media types, resolution, orientation, etc — use Breakpoint in a conventional way, Breakpoint Slicer won't interfere.
+When you need some other media queries like media types, resolution, orientation, etc, just use Breakpoint in a conventional way.
+Breakpoint Slicer won't interfere.

 You can even have different sets of min/max widths defined with Breakpoint Slicer and Respond To (or vanilla Breakpoint).